 A person who is not a Member may not speak on any question without the leave of the Chairman.

-General and Special meetings shall take place at a suitable location preferably within the specified boundaries of the Area as defined in ARTICLE 2.
+Meetings shall take place at a suitable location preferably within the community association boundaries as defined in Article 3

-Meetings of the Executive Committee shall be held at the call of the President.
-There shall be at least four meetings of the Executive Committee during each fiscal year, in addition to the General Meetings of the membership.
+Meetings of the Board of Directors shall be held at the call of the President.
+There shall be at least ten meetings of the Board of Directors during each fiscal year, in addition to the General Meetings of the membership.

-The Executive Committee shall, from time to time at its discretion, appoint such sub-committees as may be required.
-These sub-committees shall be responsible to and dissolved by the Executive Committee.
+• The Board of Directors shall, from time to time at its discretion, appoint committees as may be required.
+These committees shall be responsible to and can be dissolved by the Board of Directors.

-Sub-committees will take no action without the prior approval of the Executive Committee.
+• Committees will take no action without the prior approval of the Board of Directors